diablinux/k8s-local-dev/README.md

 This guide will walk you through the installation and configuration process, ensuring you have a functional kubernetes cluster on your local machine.

+Assumptions:
+- You are using ```homebrew``` -> https://brew.sh/
+- Command line ```developer tools``` is installed -> https://developer.apple.com/xcode/

+If developer tools are not installed, go ahead, open your terminal and run:

+	xcode-celect --install

 ## Make commands

 	make setup